jedireza/fxos-docker/README.md

 #### The prep work

-Running integration tests will have automatically installed a local copy of the Firefox (aka Mulet) binary in the `/gaia/firefox` directory.
-If you haven't run integration tests you can get a copy of mulet by running:
+If you already ran integration tests you probably already have a local copy of the Firefox (aka Mulet) binary in the `/gaia/firefox` directory.
+If not, you can get a copy of Mulet by running:

 ```bash
 root@hostbox:/gaia# make mulet